 Will scientific advice/protocol assistance be published?

-After each CHMP, an overview of the number of final scientific advice or protocol assistance letters adopted, with high-level information on the substance(s) (biological, chemical or other), the intended indication(s), the type of request (new request or follow-up) and the topic (pharmaceutical, non-clinical, clinical or significant benefit) is published in the CHMP monthly highlights.
+After each CHMP, an overview of the number of final scientific advice or protocol assistance letters adopted, with high-level information on the substance(s) (biological, chemical or other), the intended indication(s)and the topic (pharmaceutical, non-clinical, clinical or significant benefit) is published in the CHMP monthly highlights.
 The number of new requests accepted by the Committee is provided as well.
 For more information please refer to the list of monthly highlights under CHMP: Agendas, minutes and highlights | European Medicines Agency (europa.eu).

 However, the scope, content and outcome of a scientific advice or protocol assistance given by the CHMP, other than a qualification opinion, remain confidential and is not published.
 In addition, scientific advice or protocol assistance outcomes will not be shared with other Applicants.